South Hills Academy

 • Multi-step word problems and everyday reasoning

-• God's creation — plants, animals, and the human body
+• Plants, animals, rocks, elements, and the human body

 • Family, community, and good citizenship in the early grades